Anti-harassment and Bullying Policy

 Drivers who make complaints or who participate in good faith in any investigation conducted under this policy must not suffer any form of retaliation or victimisation as a result.

 If you believe you have suffered any such treatment you should inform your manager.
-If the matter is not remedied you should raise it formally using our Grievance Procedure or this procedure if appropriate.
+If the matter is not remedied you should contact the Area Manager.

-Anyone found to have retaliated against or victimised someone for making a complaint or assisting in good faith with an investigation under this procedure will be subject to disciplinary action under our Disciplinary Procedure.
+Fast UK Parcel prohibits retaliation against any individual who reports discrimination or harassment or participates in an investigation of such reports.
+Anyone found to have retaliated against or victimised someone for making a complaint or assisting in good faith with an investigation under this procedure will be subject to contract termination.

 1.12 Confidentiality and data protection